cdnjs/tools/cmd/checker/README.md

 # Checker

 Tools for our CI.
-Pass `-any-path` to allow all package file paths to be accepted.
+Pass `-no-path-validation` to allow all package file paths to be accepted.
 Otherwise, the path will be validated against a regex.

 ## `lint`